-This is the second of a two-semester deals sequence that environmental issues from both an agricultural and socio-economic basis.
+Prerequisite: ES200, or permission of the coordinator This is the second of a two-semester course sequence that deals with environmental issues from both an agricultural and socio-economic basis.
 All aspects of the issues will be integrated together to provide an overall view of each issue.
 The topics to be emphasized in this course will include issues associated with biodiversity, the lithosphere, waste management, and legal aspects of the environment.
 Students will be expected to show their understanding of the interplay between agriculture and environmental issues by writing a major term paper.